rpellerin/rpellerin.github.io/content/javascript.md

 > Plugins are like function definitions (a set of custom rules).
 Configs are like actual calls to thoses functions (pre-defined configuration of rules - like whether they're enabled or not, and how they are configured).

-# How to start a new JavaScript project ?
+# How to start a new JavaScript project?

 If it is a simple project or a NPM package, I recommend having two distinct folders: `src` for sources and `dist` for builds.